npm-install - Install a package

 npm install <tarball url>

-This command installs a package, and any packages that it depends on.
+This command installs a package and any packages that it depends on.
 If the

-npm-shrinkwrap.json taking
+- npm-shrinkwrap.json

-package is:
+A package is:

-- a) a folder containing a program described by a npm help 5
+- a) a folder containing a program described by a npm help

 package.json file